-We sponsor a defined contribution plan for qualifying employees, including a 401(k) Plan in the United States to which we make matching contributions of 50% of participating employee contributions up to 6% of eligible income.
-Our total matching contribution to the 401(k) Plan was \$0.5 million and \$0.4 million for the three months ended March 31, 2023 and 2022, respectively.
+The Company sponsors a defined contribution plan for qualifying employees, including a 401(k) Plan in the United States to which it makes matching contributions of 50% of participating employee contributions up to 6% of eligible income.
+The Company's total matching contribution to the 401(k) Plan was \$0.5 million and \$0.4 million for the three months ended September 30, 2023 and 2022, respectively, and was \$1.6 million and \$1.1 million for the nine months ended September 30, 2023 and 2022, respectively.